kesiyajacob/tamsactions/README.md

 # TAMSACTIONS
 To combat financial insecurity for Queen’s students with a meal plan, we developed TAMSACTIONS.
-This interactive web application enables Queen's students to buy and sell their TAMs ("trade-a-meal" credits) and recover some of the money they spent on them.
+This interactive web application enables students to buy and sell their TAMs ("trade-a-meal" credits) and recover some of the money they spent on them.
 Simultaneously, this web application combats financial and food insecurity for students without a meal plan, providing fulfilling meals at a reasonable price.

 Our project for hackHer 2025.